John Thompson (American banker): Career

 At twenty years old, Thompson worked as a teacher in Hampshire County before becoming a lottery-ticket dealer in Poughkeepsie, New York with Yates & McIntyre (Archibald McIntyre and Henry Yates, brother of Governor Joseph C. Yates).
 The lottery scheme was legalized by the State Legislature for the benefit of Union College.
 In 1832, he left Poughkeepsie for New York City to become a dealer in bank notes.

 In 1842, he founded Thompson's Bank Note Reporter.
 It was the most widely read and trusted of the several dozen bank note reporters in print during the free banking era—a genre of periodical which published information about the market value of the notes printed by each of the hundreds of banks spread across North America, as well as up to date descriptions of counterfeit bills in circulation.
 Alongside his bank note reporter, Thompson also came to publish a number of related titles, including a bank note list, a coin guide, and an "autographical counterfeit detector" (a catalogue of signatures of the presidents and cashiers of banks across North America).
 Thompson sold the Bank Note Reporter some time in the 1860s, around which time its character changed to be more of a "bank directory".
 It continued to be printed under Thompson's name until around 1884 or 1885.

-In 1863, together with his sons, Samuel and Frederick, he founded First National Bank of the City of New York (a predecessor to today's Citibank) in 1863; it opened its doors on July 22 of that year.
+In 1863, together with his sons, Samuel and Frederick, he founded First National Bank of the City of New York (a predecessor to today's Citibank); it opened its doors on July 22 of that year.
 George Fisher Baker became president of the bank after the Thompsons left the bank in the hands of Harris C. Fahnestock, a former partner of railroad financier Jay Cooke in the banking firm of Jay Cooke & Company, in 1877.

-He also founded Chase National Bank of the City of New York in 1877 (a predecessor to today's JPMorgan Chase Bank).
-The bank was named after their friend and US Secretary of the Treasury Salmon P. Chase.
+Thompson also founded Chase National Bank of the City of New York in 1877 (a predecessor to today's JPMorgan Chase Bank).
+The bank was named after his friend US Secretary of the Treasury Salmon P. Chase.